SidneyNemzer/elm-text-editor/README.md

 > Note:
 > * This project is not published yet on package.elm-lang.org
-> * I would not consider this project ready for use in production, since it's missing major features like undo history, scrolling, and line wrap
+> * I would not consider this project ready for use in production, since it's missing major features like scrolling and line wrap

 ## Features / Architecture